Mermade/widdershins/README.md

 ### Acknowledgements

-Thanks to @latgeek for the logo.
+Thanks to @latgeek for the logo

 ### Widdershins in the wild